fbpx

 2. Ballerina lavender

-Ballerina Lavender is a specialty variety of Spanish Lavender with white flowers.
+Ballerina lavender is a specialty variety of Spanish lavender with white flowers.
 The flower spikes are pink-purple and topped with elegant white petals (sterile bracts).
-These dainty petals truly do look like ballerinas dancing in wind.
-Ballerina Lavender is an ornamental variety that is spectacular in the garden and can also be trained to create a beautiful lavender tree topiary.
+These dainty petals truly do look like ballerinas dancing in the wind.
+Ballerina lavender is an ornamental variety that is spectacular in the garden and can also be trained to create a beautiful lavender tree topiary.

-Ballerina Lavender (Lavandula stoechas ‘Ballerina’) is a medium-sized lavender.
+Ballerina lavender (Lavandula stoechas ‘Ballerina’) is a medium-sized lavender.
 Plants grow to about 24″ tall (60 cm).
-Ballerina Lavender is hardy in Zones 8-9.
-Ballerina Lavender was bred by Peter Carter of New Zealand in the 1990s.
+This lavender is hardy in Zones 8-9.
+Ballerina lavender was bred by Peter Carter of New Zealand in the 1990s.

 3. Celestial Star lavender